nningego/TWU_ObjectInteractions/README.md

 hack... hack... hack...

-Let on pair present a good solution.
+Let one pair present a good solution.

 ## Third step - score board and a grumpy fan